shruti45/shruti-rugi-news-app-test/README.md

 https://github.com/shruti45/shruti-rugi-news-app-test.git
 ```

-2.Go to the project repository.
+2.Go to the project repository and Run the fallowing commands.
-3.Run the fallowing commands

 ```
 Yarn add